BLAMING OTHERS FOR OUR SINS

 3. Wives — Some husbands blame their wives for many things, and some even blame them for their sins.

 Consider one Old Testament example.
 Earlier, we noted that Eve tried to blame Satan for her sin.
-Adam did not try to blame Satan; instead, he decided to blame his wife, Eve, for his part in eating the forbidden fruit.
-Eve did give her husband the fruit to eat and influenced his deed.
+Adam did not try to blame Satan; instead, he blamed his wife, Eve, for his part in eating the forbidden fruit.
+Eve gave her husband fruit to eat, which influenced his deed.
 Nevertheless, this did not make him less guilty.

 When a man feels an inclination to shift responsibility for his sins to his wife to justify himself, he should consider the Old Testament example of Job and his wife.
 Job suffered much affliction, and his wife told him he should just curse God and die.
 Job rebuked her and said in Job 2:10, “. . .
 Shall we indeed accept good from God, and shall we not accept adversity?”
 He resisted his wife’s bad advice.